yoshioterada/AzureAD-Login-Auth/README.md

 };<br>

 3. GlassFish/Payara Configuration for new Realm<br>
-In order to use this "AzureAD-Custom-Realm", you need to configure the Security Realm on GlassFish/Payara as follows. asadmin create-auth-realm --classname com.yoshio3.azureRealm.AzureADRealm --property="jaas-context=AzureADRealm" AzureADRealm
+In order to use this "AzureAD-Custom-Realm", you need to configure the Security Realm on GlassFish/Payara as follows.<br>
+ asadmin create-auth-realm --classname com.yoshio3.azureRealm.AzureADRealm --property="jaas-context=AzureADRealm" AzureADRealm

 4. Restart GlassFish/Payara